 Did you know

 - TriviaGeorgie Henley's reaction to Mr. Tumnus at the lamppost is genuine.
-She had not seen her castmate James McAvoy in his costume before the scene was filmed, so her screams and reaction were real.
+She had not seen her castmate James McAvoy in his costume before filming the scene, so her screams and reactions were real.
 Georgie's first reaction to the snowy world of Narnia is also genuine.
-She was carried into the set blindfolded to make her first entrance, and her wide-eyed, delighted reactions to it, all are entirely her own.
+She was carried into the set blindfolded to make her first entrance, and her wide-eyed, delighted reactions to it all were entirely her own.

 - GoofsWhen the children are running around in the house trying to find a hiding place while playing hide and seek, Lucy's dress changes from purple to brown.